imahgref/ForkPullModel/README.md

 2. Click on Portflio -> Portflio Items
 3. Click f253
 4. Click User Stories
-5. Click '+Add New
+5. Click '+Add New`
-6. New User Story: RALLY_TICKET_NUMBER_Code_Review
+6. New User Story Title: RALLY_TICKET_NUMBER_Code_Review
-7. Click 'Add with Details.
+7. Click 'Add with Details`.
-8. Initiative Pillar: Technical Project
-9. Product: CSS- Customer SelfService.
+add the following fields:
-8. In the description add the link to Pull Request in Github.
+description: add the link to Pull Request in Github.
+Initiative Pillar: Technical Project
+Product: CSS- Customer SelfService.
 9. Once done click 'Create' in the upper right hand coroner.

 In Github comments should be addded by the reviewer.
 Once the reviewer has agreeded the code is safe to be commited